 Going Green: Charities and Environmental Responsibility (2008)

 Charity Commission research into how third sector can take steps to reduce its environmental footprint.

 Carbon Trust: Charities Sector Overview

-Carbon Trust works with organisations to reduce their carbon footprints and have produced publications specifically for charities looking at low- and no-cost ways for organisations of all types and sizes to reduce their carbon emissions and manage energy use more effectively.
+Carbon Trust works with organisations to reduce their carbon footprints and has produced publications specifically for charities looking at low- and no-cost ways for organisations of all types and sizes to reduce their carbon emissions and manage energy use more effectively.